Course Content and Outcome Guide for AMT 105

 - Special Fee:

 Course DescriptionPresents federal aviation regulations as they pertain to the aircraft mechanic, plus some "action" learning on servicing and operation of the aircraft on the ground.
 Prerequisites: Placement into RD 90 or higher; WR 90 or higher; AMT 101 with a minimum grade of "C" or higher.
-Prerequisite or concurrent registration: MTH 60 or with AMT Department Chair permission, the AMT Department Math test with a 70% or higher.
+Prerequisites/concurrent: MTH 60 or with AMT Department Chair permission, the AMT Department Math test with a 70% or higher.
 Audit available.

 Addendum to Course Description